Ali El-Hajj

 Ali El Hajj (1900-1971), born in Qmatiye, was a Lebanese Zajal poet.
 He is considered one of the most influential Lebanese poets and leaders.
-Alongside his achievements in poetry, he played a big leadership role in the community including in the establishment of the municipality of Qmatiye and heading it from 1961 until he died in 1971; and the continuous calling to a united Lebanon in the face of threat, after which he was given a national distinction award.
+Alongside his achievements in poetry, he played a significant leadership role in the community, including the establishment of the municipality of Qmatiye and heading it from 1961 until he died in 1971; and the continuous call for a united Lebanon in the face of threat, after which he was given a national distinction award.

 Early life

 He learnt reading and writing under one of the village elders.
 He graduated from high school from the school of Islamic Charitable Purposes in Beirut and continued his studies in the American University of Beirut.
 Furthermore, he then taught the Arabic and English languages in the schools of Islamic Charitable Purposes.
 He resigned from his role as a school teacher in 1929 on request from Assaad el-Khoury el-Féghali (nicknamed the Charhrour) to focus on folk poetry.
 He married Shafika Nasreddine at an early age and had 4 children: